marymarkart/CMPE131-02-Team5/meetings.md

 - Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.

 ### 2022-04-21 at 13:30
-- Kevin, Faith, Adrien, Rishi
+- Kevin, Faith, Adrien
 - Team updates
   - Kevin: Worked on creating a splash page and css for the site
   - Faith: Updated requirements in our own branch
   - Adrien: Worked on setting up the account and login pages in html

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- Members started working on their respective tasks for the project.

 ### 2022-04-28 at 13:30
-- Kevin, Faith, Adrien, Rishi
+- Kevin, Faith, Adrien
 - Team updates
   - Kevin: Worked on the items layout and optional fields
   - Faith: Merged recent changed files from main to a new branch so I can edit it and work on the Log In page.
   - Adrien: Worked on implmenting flask into the website for the account method.

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- Members continue to work on their tasks, helping each other and researching what was needed for the website.

 ### 2022-04-30 at 13:30
 - Kevin, Faith, Adrien, Rishi